Let’s Talk About: Diabetes Awareness

-According to WHO, Diabetes is a chronic, metabolic disease characterized by elevated levels of blood glucose (or blood sugar), which leads over time to serious damage to the heart, blood vessels, eyes, kidneys and nerves.
+According to WHO1, Diabetes is a chronic, metabolic disease characterized by elevated levels of blood glucose (or blood sugar), which leads over time to serious damage to the heart, blood vessels, eyes, kidneys and nerves.

-Diabetes mellitus is categorized mainly into Type 1 and Type 2 diabetes, with gestational diabetes occurring during pregnancy and other less common forms such as Maturity Onset Diabetes of the Young (MODY) only affecting 1% of the population (Morris, 2019).
+Diabetes mellitus is categorized mainly into Type 1 and Type 2 diabetes, with gestational diabetes occurring during pregnancy and other less common forms such as Maturity Onset Diabetes of the Young (MODY) only affecting 1% of the population2.
 Type 1 diabetes is primarily an autoimmune disorder in which the immune system mistakenly attacks and destroys insulin-producing beta cells in the pancreas.
 In contrast, Type 2 diabetes arises from a combination of insulin resistance and insulin deficiency.
 Genetic predisposition, obesity, poor diet, sedentary lifestyle, and advancing age increase the risk of developing Type 2 diabetes.

 Epidemiology